GoatXYZ/vigilant-carnival/notes/npcs.Lyranna Virelleth.md

 > *“Do not seek the truth in light alone — it hides equally in shadow.”*
 > *“The gods whisper to me when even time dares not breathe.”*
 > *“If you must bleed, bleed for balance.”*

----

-Would you like a matching religion entry for her goddess, or for me to expand her Sanctum and inner circle (e.g., her Twilight Veil faction)?